marigirom/E-commerce-Sales-Analysis-Hackathon/README.md

-# E-commerce Sales Data Analysis
+# E-commerce Sales Analysis Hackathon

-This project involves analyzing e-commerce sales data through data cleaning in Excel and SQL, performing SQL queries to extract insights, conducting further analysis using Python, and visualizing the results with Power BI.
+This project is of hackathon participation that requires analyzing e-commerce sales data through data cleaning in Excel and SQL, performing SQL queries to extract data insights, conducting further analysis using Python, and visualizing the results with Power BI.

 ---